 Soils and subsoil compatible to type and intensity of development.
 Surface drainage, level of water table and periodic flooding accounted for.
 Ground coverage by structures and impervious surface coverage consistent with drainage and soil considerations.
 Topography incorporated into site plan.
 Compatibility with adjacent land uses achieved.
 Compatibility of internal land uses achieved.
 Pollution controls provided: air, water noise.
 Circulation: right-of-way, pavement width, horizontal and vertical alignments, cul-de-sacs, turnarounds, curbs, sidewalks and bonding to cover the cost thereof.
 Connection with existing transportation network satisfactory.
 Parking sufficient space for primary users plus service, loading and guest space provided.
 Building orientation: regard for slope, sun, wind, microclimate used to best advantage, ingress and egress location and site accommodations for pedestrian traffic.
 Building mass, shape, facade and skyline, (i.e. the visual impact) compatible with community.
 Security: lighting details.
 Storm drainage consistent with building and surface coverage, grades, slopes, soils and water table.

+Compliance with either the Town's Low Impact Development bylaw & regulations (land disturbance of 10,000 square feet up to one acre) or the Town's Stormwater Management bylaw & regulations (land disturbance of over an acre).
 Water distribution sufficient in volume and pressure for fire needs, hydrant placement satisfactory, looped system.
 Sewerage layout sufficient to handle flow, adequate size and connections.
 Garbage collection screened or within buildings, special consideration for on-site incineration.
 Other utilities placed underground, night-lighting esthetic and sufficient.
 Easements as necessary have been provided, these and existing easements protected from encroachment.
-Open space provisions sufficient in size and arrangement, compatible with adjacent uses; will not become nuisances and safety hazards, functional, esthetic and easily maintained.
-Landscaping and retention of existing growth maximized.
+Open space provisions sufficient in size and arrangement, compatible with adjacent uses; will not become nuisances and safety hazards, functional, esthetic and easily maintained. ☐ Landscaping and retention of existing growth maximized.
 Type of heat in building and how fuel supply therefore shall be contained/screened, etc. on site.